-A free PDF crop tool that automatically trims white margins around the content.
-Works on CAD exports, vector drawings, scanned PDFs and multi-page documents - all in your browser.
-Your files are never uploaded.
+A free tool to crop a PDF - automatically trimming the white margins around the content.
+Built for PDFs exported from AutoCAD and other CAD software, plus vector drawings, scanned PDFs and multi-page documents - all in your browser.
+No upload, so your files never leave your computer.

 If you've ever exported a drawing from AutoCAD, ArchiCAD, Revit or any other CAD package, you know how much white space ends up on the page.
 This tool removes that extra space automatically, leaving you with a clean, content-only PDF that's ready to share or print.